Learning to Communicate Using Counterfactual Reasoning: Conclusion

-\begin{ack} This work was supported by the Research Foundation Flanders (FWO) under Grant Number 1S94120N.
-We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research. \end{ack}
+\begin{acks} This work was supported by the Research Foundation Flanders (FWO) under Grant Number 1S94120N and Grant Number 1S12121N.
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of the Titan Xp GPU used for this research. \end{acks}